National Reentry Resource Center

 • University of Cincinnati Center for Criminal Justice Research

-Through the NRRC, AIR’s team of experts and partners—including criminologists, evidence-based practice experts, probation officers, educators, reentry leaders, social workers, and formerly incarcerated individuals—work with SCA grantees, technical assistance providers, and the justice field to develop and promote resources and tools that assist jurisdictions in implementing evidence-based, data-driven strategies to reduce recidivism.
+Through the NRRC, AIR’s team of experts and partners—including criminologists, evidence-based practice experts, probation officers, educators, reentry leaders, social workers, and formerly incarcerated individuals—worked with SCA grantees, technical assistance providers, and the justice field to develop and promote resources and tools that assist jurisdictions in implementing evidence-based, data-driven strategies to reduce recidivism.

-NRRC’s work focuses on:
+NRRC’s work focused on: